JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.8.
 Reduce Denial of service (DoS) risk from container spreading to host

-A denial of service (DoS) attack, is an attack that makes an application or resource unavailable.
+A denial of service (DoS) attack is an attack that makes an application or resource unavailable.
 An application or resource can become unavailable for only the user that is using it, for all users using it, or worse can propagate to the host system and also cause other services to become less responsive or unavailable.
 Let's have a look at the normal memory consumption of our container.
 Note that, as we are running Docker Desktop on a Windows Machine, the container is mounted through the Windows Subsystem for Linux (WSL), which is the windows process we'll be monitoring for performance

 ![Baseline WSL memory usage for the container](./img/20-wsl-baseline-memory-usage.png)